UQ-CVLab/MM-WLAuslan-Dataset/docs/en/4-www.md

 <!-- </figure> -->

-## Invitation to Join the Cross-View Isolated Sign Language Recognition Challenge
+## Invitation to Join the CV-ISLR Challenge

 We are excited to invite you to participate in our **Cross-View Isolated Sign Language Recognition Challenge (CV-ISLR)**, hosted as part of **The Web Conference**.